...

 Listing Defects Any defects found in the second article are listed along with their nature and severity.

-Comparison with First Article The inspection results of the second article are compared with the first to validate the effectiveness of the implemented corrective actions.
+Comparison with First Article The second article’s inspection results are compared with the first to validate the effectiveness of the corrective actions implemented.

 Step 6: Approving for Mass Production